Read This First

 Prompt 2: Provide 5 real-life accounts of individuals whose distorted views of humanity lead to tragic mistakes.

-The real issue is what Real-Life Accounts of Distorted Views Leading to Tragic Mistakes changes once it becomes precise.
+What changes once we define Real-Life Accounts of Distorted Views Leading to Tragic Mistakes more carefully

 - Real-Life Accounts of Distorted Views Leading to Tragic Mistakes: These examples underscore the severe consequences that can arise when individuals or societies adopt fundamentally flawed perceptions of human nature, leading to actions that are often irreversibly tragic.